 Unlike some cities, Irving isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Irving are a mix of both white- and blue-collar jobs.
 Overall, Irving is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Irving who work in office and administrative support (14.33%), sales jobs (9.40%), and management occupations (8.85%).

 Also of interest is that Irving has more people living here who work in computers and math than 95% of the places in the US.

-The population of Irving is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.02% of adults in Irving have a bachelor's degree or even advanced degree.
+The citizens of Irving are very well educated compared to the average community in the nation: 35.02% of adults in Irving have a bachelor's degree or even advanced degree.

 The per capita income in Irving in 2010 was $27,858, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $111,432 for a family of four.
 However, Irving contains both very wealthy and poor people as well.